zbraiterman/security-community/a-word-about-passwords.md

 # A Word About Passwords

+## Password Security Standards

+Passwords remain a primary form of authentication to a system.
+The [NIST Digital Identity Guidelines](https://pages.nist.gov/800-63-3/sp800-63b.html) include requirements for password length and complexity.

+## Practical Implementation

+Different stakeholder groups each play a unique role in successfully enforcing password security requirements for an information system.
+Roles and responsibilities may include the following:

 ## Users’ Responsibilities include:

 Rather than creating shorter passwords, which are easier to remember but less secure, use randomly generated passwords using a password manager, such as [1Password](https://1password.com/).